 LPWA networks, such as NB-IoT, are optimal for IoT applications where energy consumption, building penetration, battery life and costs are critical.
 In addition to NB-IoT, LTE-M is also used as a mobile technology for such use cases.

 Many IoT devices only send small amounts of data sporadically.
 In these cases, NB-IoT proves to be ideal.
 The simple radio modules, which are limited to essential functions, make the network standard cost-effective and energy-saving.
-This makes NB-IoT a pioneer of IoT in many areas where networking was previously too expensive and complex.
+This makes NB-IoT a pioneer of IoT in many areas where network connectivity was previously too expensive and complex.